MN: Cuffs and Collars Issue:50

 District 5 – Eveleth area

-CO Don Bozovsky (Hibbing) worked trapping and muzzleloader hunting
+CO Don Bozovsky (Hibbing) reports hunting complaints were worked

 District 6 – Two Harbors area

-CO Dan Thomasen (Two Harbors) followed up on trapping cases and
+CO Dan Thomasen (Two Harbors) checked trapping activity

 District 7 – Grand Rapids area